MatteoFalcioni/pattern_recognition/README.md

 ## Project structure
 In order to start the program and get some generated text you have to do the following steps:
-- First, you can either use the default hyperparameters the model contained in the file [configuration](configuration.txt) or eventually choose your own creating a new configuration file in the syntax of [configuration](configuration.txt).
+- First, you can either use the default hyperparameters the model contained in the file [configuration](configuration.txt) by typing 'default' in the command line, or eventually choose your own creating a new configuration file in the syntax of [configuration](configuration.txt).
+If you choose to do so, you have to specify the path to the new configuration file in the command line.
+- Second,